hyunsooda/JSON-RPC-example/README.md

 </code></pre>

-If you choice second way in client, you can't experiment in browser directly because typing in url input box is just to request GET method So you need a popular tool such as https://apitester.com/ and do set header to application/json and empty parameter
+If you choice second way in client, you can't experiment in browser directly because typing in url input box is just to request GET method without selecting the function which you want to execute So you need a popular tool such as https://apitester.com/ and do set header to application/json and empty parameter